akitotheanimator/God-Hand-Tools/README.md

 ![ezgif-1-b0a17db52e](https://github.com/user-attachments/assets/ad621802-e48d-45f0-a2f4-baec1c40e807)

-The Texture Ytility will require you to download a copy of imagemagick.
+The Texture Utility will require you to download a copy of imagemagick.
 I have implemented if for being a light source code program, besides it's free.

 https://imagemagick.org/